-The advantages of having a written agreement at the bottom that you can then make minor exceptions to orally is that it is mostly clear and at the same time flexible.
+The advantages of having a written agreement is that you can then make minor exceptions and tings are still clear for everybody.
 For instance, the child may need to be more with a parent for a while, which can be solved smoothly if you can agree verbally and meet the child’s needs.

 The disadvantage may be that it can be difficult to remember what has been agreed if there are a lot of changes.
-It can get unlear and messy.
+It can become unclear and messy.
 Misunderstandings can also arise because parents perceive events in different ways or have different needs themselves.